Affion Crockett

-Affion Crockett (Born August 12, 1974) is an American actor and comedian who appeared on Black-ish and Curb Your Enthusiasm, and was the producer and star of the Fox series In the Flow with Affion Crockett.
+Affion Crockett is an American actor and comedian who appeared on Black-ish and Curb Your Enthusiasm, and was the producer and star of the Fox series In the Flow with Affion Crockett.

 Early life

 Crockett was a US Army brat raised in Germany and Fayetteville, North Carolina and is a Trinbagonian.

 He graduated from Fayetteville State University, with a bachelor's degree in business.